beastly-eve/zorkish-sugarcube/README.md

 ```

-### Persistent Actionable Objects/Inventory Actionable Objects
+### Persistent Actionable Subjects/Inventory Actionable Subjects

-If you want to add persistent actionable objects that can work on any passage, create a PassageFooter and place them in there with a separate `<<passageactions $var >>` macro tag.
+If you want to add persistent actionable subjects that can work on any passage, create a PassageFooter and place them in there with a separate `<<passageactions $var >>` macro tag.

 This includes actions on inventory items, so if you have an inventory item that you want actionable (including being able to DROP it or FORGET it) you have to define it in the PassageFooter.
 Include a separate `passageactions` inside an `if` statement for each inventory item that's in the inventory.